A Basic Compositional Model for Spiking Neural Networks: Composition of Spiking Neural Networks

 \subsection{Compositionality definitions}

-We have defined a specific external behavior notion $Beh$ for our networks.
-We have also allowed the possibility of other external behavior notions.
+In Section~\ref{sec: extbeh-defs}, we defined a specific external behavior notion $Beh$ for our networks, and an equivalent alternative notion $Beh_2$.
+Recall that, in general, a behavior definition $B$ assigns some ``behavior object'' $B(\mathcal N)$ to every network $\mathcal N$.
 Here we define compositionality for general behavior notions.
-Later in the paper, in Section~\ref{sec: comp}, we will show that our particular behavior notion $Beh$ is compositional.
+Later in the paper, in Sections~\ref{sec: acyclic} and~\ref{sec: general}, we will prove that our particular behavior notions are compositional.